Our comparison table only shows our top 5 picks. You can find the other recommendations within this article.

 Before you decide, you need to think about how you will use the laptop.
 These laptops will often have lower-end processors, limited RAM and data storage capacity, and smaller displays.
 The usage we recommend for budget laptops in this price range are:

-We would highly recommend that you choose a laptop with an Intel Celeron or Core i3 processor (or better) and at least 4 GB of Memory.
-For data storage, we recommend 128GB minimum for a Windows laptop and a minimum 32GB SSD for a ChromeBook.
+We would highly recommend that you choose a laptop with a Core i3 processor (or better) and at least 4 GB of Memory.
+For data storage, we recommend 128GB minimum for a Windows laptop and a minimum 32GB SSD for a Chromebook.

 In the table below, we describe the most important specifications to consider, depending on how you will primarily use the laptop.